 Allergic contact dermatitis - Anogenital in

 Contact dermatitis presents as either allergic or irritant in etiology.
 While irritant contact dermatitis represents the direct toxic effect of an offending agent on the skin, allergic contact dermatitis (ACD) represents a delayed-type (type IV) hypersensitivity reaction that occurs when allergens activate antigen-specific T cells in a sensitized individual.
 Consequently, whereas irritant contact dermatitis can occur after one exposure to the offending agent, ACD typically requires repeat exposures before an allergic response is noted.
-ACD can occur 24-48 hours after exposure to the offending agent.
+Allergic contact dermatitis can occur 24-48 hours after exposure to the offending agent.